babyfish-ct/graphql-provider/doc/configuration.md

 |gp_BookStore-2 | {id: "2", name: "MANNING"} | object cache |
 |gp_BookStore-1-books | [3, 4, 5] | association cache |
 |gp_BookStore-2-books | [6] | association cache |

+We have seen two types of caches here: object-cache and assocation-cache.
+In fact, there is a third redis cache: computed-cache, which we will be disucssed later.

+**Developers can modify the database at will in the mutation, and the framework will automatically capture the developers' modifications to the database and automatically evict the affected from redis cache.** In order to achieve this function, the framework has few restrictions on developers, as follows

+> 1. Must use R2DBC instead of JDBC to modify the database
+>
+> 2. Must use ConnectionFactory proxied by this framework